-Why I killed my uncle – Suspect confesses - Daily Post Nigeria — Nigeria Today
+Why I killed my master and his wife – Suspect - The Nation Newspaper — Nigeria Today

 |

-Why I killed my uncle – Suspect confesses
+Why I killed my master and his wife – Suspect

-South Africa: Two Suspects Arrested for Murder of EC Woman
+Teen 'might have lost consciousness' when hit with bat, punched, police said

-17 drug suspects arrested in Quezon City on Black Saturday, Easter Sunday
+South Africa: Two Murder Suspects Arrested in North West Province

 Do you have something awesome to share with the world?
 Click here to share